-Unlike most major college sports, men’s rugby operates outside the NCAA, thriving as one of the largest club sports with over 900 programs nationwide, governed by bodies like USA Rugby and National Collegiate Rugby (NCR).
+Unlike most major college sports, men’s rugby operates outside the NCAA, thriving as one of the largest university club sports with over 900 programs nationwide, governed by bodies like USA Rugby and National Collegiate Rugby (NCR).

 Women’s rugby, however, is an NCAA Emerging Sport, with 27 varsity programs under NCAA oversight.